Conrad Tillard

 Conrad Bennette Tillard (born September 15, 1964) is an American Baptist minister, radio host, activist, politician, and author.

 Tillard was in his early years a prominent minister of the black nationalist organization the Nation of Islam (NOI).
 He was at age 25 appointed Minister of Mosque No. 7 in Harlem, a position formerly held by Malcolm X. He became known as the "Hip-Hop Minister," noted for his outspoken opposition to the promotion of gangsterism in hip-hop music lyrics, and for defusing potentially violent feuds between rappers.

 Tillard left the NOI in 1997 when he was 32 years old, and returned to Christianity.
 He became a Christian preacher at Abyssinian Baptist Church in Harlem, then the Senior Pastor at the Nazarene Congregational Church, a United Church of Christ, in Bedford Stuyvesant, Brooklyn, in New York City, and now the Senior Minister at Flatbush Tompkins Congregational Church in Flatbush, Brooklyn.
 He also wrote a memoir, was a radio host, and became an adjunct college professor.

 Tillard ran for New York State Senator in 2022, in a Democratic primary campaign for the New York State Senate against incumbent State Senator Jabari Brisport.
 He was endorsed by New York City Mayor Eric Adams.
-During that campaign, he became the subject of renewed controversy over his past history of anti-Semitic, anti-choice, and anti-LGBTQ remarks.
+During that campaign, he became the subject of renewed controversy over his past history of antisemitic, anti-abortion, and anti-LGBTQ remarks.
 Brisport won the primary.